exactsoftware/campusparty-maxapi/README.md

 - Which place did you end in China?
   _8th_

+> All answers can be harvested from the content provided by the Max API.

 ### Application
 Take a look at [this bot](https://github.com/exactsoftware/maxbotchallenge-sample) which already know a couple of questions but without any logic.
 You can take this application as a start or as reference.